navzam/token-store-multi-service-sample/README.md

 }
 ```

-Otherwise, the verification passes, and the handler extracts the `code` given by Token Vault and calls "save" on the token resource.
-This commits the token in Token Vault and finalizes the auth flow:
+Otherwise, the verification passes, and the handler extracts the `code` given by Token Store and calls "save" on the token resource.
+This commits the token in Token Store and finalizes the auth flow:

 ```csharp
 // PostAuth.cshtml.cs -> OnGetAsync()